View maps and timeline of The Han Dynasty

 Modern Woven Carpet illustrating camel caravan on Silk Road.

 Natural disasters added to the people’s woes.
 In 175 floods devastated northern China, and in 173 and 179 major epidemics swept the empire (perhaps an eastern spread of the plague – possibly smallpox – affecting the Roman empire at about the same time).

-The generals ordered to suppress it turned themselves into regional warlords.
-One of them seized the capital (190) and gained control of the emperor’s person.
+The generals ordered to suppress this rebellion turned themselves into regional warlords.
+One of them seized the capital (190 CE) and gained control of the emperor’s person.
 This was the signal for the other warlords to establish their power on a more permanent basis, and the Han empire was dead in all but name.

 The Han dynasty came to an official end when the last emperor was forced to abdicate (220).
 The regional warlords now proclaimed themselves to be independent kings, and China was fragmented between three kingdoms.

 The evolution of state institutions in Ancient China